-In many pets, antibiotics can cause lethargy, nausea and/or a loss of appetite, which may make your pet less interested in eating their food.
-But it is crucial that your pet continues to eat, because their body needs the energy to continue fighting infection and repairing damaged cells.
-If your pet refuses their food, don’t force them to eat: wait a few hours and offer the food again.
-If they continue to refuse, consider adding something to the food to make it more palatable.
-A low-sodium beef, chicken, or bone broth is often helpful.
+Antibiotics can cause lethargy, nausea and/or a loss of appetite, which may make your cat less interested in eating their food.
+It is crucial that your cat continues to eat, because their body needs the energy to continue fending off an infection and repairing damaged cells.

 After Antibiotic Treatment

 Tip 1: Add a Prebiotic Supplement To Your Cat’s Food

 Antibiotics can significantly affect the populations of beneficial bacteria in your cat’s gut.
 A prebiotic supplement is a great way to naturally restore good bacteria to healthy levels.

 Prebiotics are a type of dietary fiber that are an important food source for beneficial bacteria in your cat’s gut.
 Inulin, psyllium husk powder, and FOS, which we mentioned earlier, have all been scientifically proven to support the growth of beneficial gut bacteria.